Yahoo plans to invest in Snapchat - WSJ

+BRIEF-Honeywell, Paragon to create life support technology for future NASA space missions

+* Honeywell and paragon to create life support technology for future nasa space missions Source text for Eikon: Further company coverage:

-Yahoo Inc (YHOO.O) plans to invest a part of the proceeds from the Alibaba Group Holding Ltd (BABA.N) stake sale in mobile app Snapchat, which lets users send messages that disappear after a few seconds, the Wall Street Journal said.
+Oct 3 Yahoo Inc plans to invest a part of the proceeds from the Alibaba Group Holding Ltd stake sale in mobile app Snapchat, which lets users send messages that disappear after a few seconds, the Wall Street Journal said.

 The round values Snapchat at about $10 billion and it was not clear how much Yahoo plans to invest in the hugely popular application, the Journal said.